FamilySearch/GEDCOM/specification/gedcom-6-appendix-calendars.md

 All month tags must either be standard tags defined for the month name in some standard calendar or be extension tags.

-Each month defined in this section has a URI constructed by concatenating `g7:month-` to the standard tag;
-for example, the month of Elul has the standard tag `ELL` and the URI `http://gedcom.io/terms/v7/month-ELL`.

 Months with extension tags are permitted in standard calendars only when they are documented extension tags with standard URIs defined by the calendar.
 This is intended for future compatibility, to accommodate cases where an extension calendar later becomes